SebastianAmyotte/WFTransfer/README.md

 ### Flutter project

-A GUI wrapper for the MTP API that communicates with your Android device.
+A GUI wrapper for ADB that communicates with your Android device.

-After compilation, make sure you include the '/default/' folder and it's contents inside the root of your final built program.

-Also make sure that the MTP API solution has been built and placed a folder named '/MTPAPI/' in the final built program directory.

-### MTPAPI - C# project

-Recommended to build using Visual Studio Code, requires MediaDevices package: https://www.nuget.org/packages/MediaDevices
+### ADB tools required

+TODO

 ## Help